“I’m sending this late on Friday, so I hope you receive it on Monday — didn’t want to send it over the weekend.”

 6. Use shorthand in specific circumstances only

-However, shorthand is generally suitable in specific circumstances: When communicating directly with a colleague (e.g., about an important project) or client you’re close to.
+However, shorthand is generally suitable in specific circumstances, like when communicating directly with a colleague (e.g., about an important project) or client you’re close to.

 If you’re unsure, err on the side of caution: write the email out in full.